wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 - Don't forget the periods when concatenating.
 They make VoiceOver pause which helps in comprehension.
 - The `"Excerpt".` static text in the example is used as a separator and _signals_ that a very long text will be read by VoiceOver.

-### <a name="spoken-order"></a>Spoken Order
+### <a name="navigation-order"></a>Navigation Order

-Some column-based data is contained inside of stack views.
-VoiceOver may not speak the data in the desired order.
-For example, this tableview cell has nested stack views.
+VoiceOver may not navigate views in the order that you'd naturally expect.
+For example, this `UITableViewCell` has nested stack views where:

 - The vertical stack view is the parent and multiple horizontal stack views are children.
 - Two labels are contained inside of each horizontal stack view.
 One for the title (e.g. Subtotal) and one for the value (e.g. $999.99).

 <img src="images/voiceover-guidelines.png" width="520">

+You would expect VoiceOver to navigate the elements in this order:

+1. `"Subtotal"`
+2. `"$999.99"`
+3. `"Discount"`
+4. `"-$601.00"`
+5. _and so on..._

-The reading order is expected to be spoken as `"Subtotal: nine hundred ninety-nine dollars and ninety nine cents"`.
-In this case, however, VoiceOver defaults to reading the first item in each horizontal stack view, followed by the second.
-VoiceOver would speak `"Subtotal - Discount - Shipping - Taxes"`, followed by the values `"$999.99, -$601.00, $0.01, $333.33"`.
+In this case, however, VoiceOver defaults to navigating to the first item in each horizontal stack view, followed by the second.

+1. `"Subtotal"`
+2. `"Discount"`
+3. `"Shipping"`
+4. `"Taxes"`
+5. `"$999.99"`
+6. `"-$601.00"`
+7. _and so on..._

 This makes the information difficult to comprehend.

-Use `.accessibilityElements` on the parent view to list the desired reading order of the subviews.
+To fix this, use [`accessibilityElements`](https://developer.apple.com/documentation/objectivec/nsobject/1615147-accessibilityelements) on the parent view to list the desired navigation order of the subviews.

 ```swift
 contentView.accessibilityElements = [subtotalTitleLabel,